|

 - Refactoring - Improving the Design of Existing, M.Fowler

-Apart from the above textbooks you can download the course's lecture notes here.
-(NEW versions of refactoring slides + examples) ProjectThe
+Apart from the above textbooks you can download the course's and labs lecture notes (ppt, pdf) from the following git hub repo: github.com/zarras/mye004-slides.

 project is developed by groups of 2 students.
 The goal is to refactor a